drewsamsen/spark-next/docs/development/REFACTORING.md

    - Refactored to use `useAuthSession` instead of `useSupabaseAuth`
    - Maintains backward compatibility with existing components

+3. **useCategorization Hooks Suite**: ✅
+   - Created new enhanced hooks for categorization with proper loading and error states:
+     - `useCategories`: Manages categories with loading state and error handling
+     - `useTags`: Manages tags with loading state and error handling
+     - `useCategorizationJobs`: Manages categorization jobs with loading state and error handling
+   - Implements the proper React hook pattern with:
+     - State management
+     - Loading and error states
+     - Authentication integration
+     - Optimistic updates
+     - Toast notifications for success/error feedback

+4. **useSparks**: ✅
+   - Created enhanced hook for sparks with proper loading and error states
+   - Implements the same pattern as the categorization hooks
+   - Provides methods for:
+     - Loading sparks with loading state
+     - Getting details for a single spark
+     - Creating, updating, and deleting sparks with optimistic UI updates
+     - Proper error handling with toast notifications
+   - Automatically refreshes data on authentication state changes

 ### API Routes

 All Inngest-related API routes have been refactored to use appropriate services: ✅